 Distance Traveled defines how much path an object has covered to reach its destination in a given period.
-Formula for distance traveled is given
+The formula for distance travelled is given

 t = time taken to travel

-The distance-traveled formula can be applied to calculate the distance of driving a car or swimming laps in a pool.
-While driving a car, the distance will be calculated in miles or kilometers, the rate is in miles per hour or kilometers per hour, and time is in hours.
+The distance-travelled formula can be applied to calculate the distance of driving a car or swimming laps in a pool.
+While driving a car, the distance will be calculated in miles or kilometres, the rate is in miles per hour or kilometres per hour, and time is in hours.
 While swimming laps in a pool, the distance will be calculated in laps.

-Question 1: A heavy loaded truck travels at the rate of 60 miles per hour.
-Calculate the total distance truck will take to travel 200 miles?
+Question 1: A heavily loaded truck travels at a velocity of 60 miles per hour.
+Calculate the total time taken by the truck to travel a distance of 200 miles?

 Displacement d = 200 miles